-27 This formula may be updated in future through a SPD.
+25 This formula may be updated in future in line with market trends and through a SPD.

-- blinds; and - basic fire detection systems. - 4.55 Applicants must engage with the Council at the earliest possible stage of development ideally pre-application stage to ensure that the design is appropriate.
-Where additional fit-out requirements are identified, the Council may require a higher standard to be provided, for example Category B Fit Out or specific aspects of Category B Fit Out such as floor boxes, partitioning and/or specific IT requirements. - 4.56 The location of the affordable workspace within a development is a particularly important consideration; this must not be an afterthought comprising whatever space is leftover, particularly if such space was located below ground floor.
-Affordable workspace is suitable below ground floor in principle but detailed, proactive consideration must be given about how such space will operate in conjunction with other uses within the development; its suitability for a range of occupiers; and the level of amenity for occupiers, including levels of daylight and sunlight, inclusive design requirements and ceiling heights. - 4.57 Applicants must have regard to any relevant standards, guidance and/or best practice produced by the Council or other relevant bodies such as the British Council of Offices (BCO).
-Applicants must demonstrate that affordable workspace incorporates: - flexible internal arrangements that permit a number of different internal work areas to be accessed from shared spaces; - good standards of internal sound insulation; - access to shared spaces and facilities, such as communal breakout space, meeting rooms, kitchen areas, bike storage and goods lifts; and - external space reserved for loading/unloading. - 4.58 Affordable retail unit(s) may be required in certain circumstances.
+- 4.55 An Affordable Workspace Statement must be provided to accompany any planning application involving affordable workspace.
+The statement must be developed at the earliest possible stage of development, ideally at pre-application stage, so it can meaningfully influence the affordable workspace to be delivered.
+Applicants must engage with all relevant stakeholders on the production of the statement, including the Council.
+The statement must set out key information on how affordable workspace will be delivered and how its future operation will co-exist alongside other uses proposed.
+Information on how affordable workspace requirements have informed and influenced the design and layout of proposals must also be provided. - 4.56 The design of affordable workspace will vary, depending on the end occupier or sector; however, all affordable workspace units must be built to at least Category A Fit Out.
+There is no standard definition for Category A Fit Out, but for the purposes of this policy, it must include, as a minimum: - raised floors and suspended ceilings; - internal surface finishes; - installation of mechanical and electrical services; - toilets and a kitchenette; - blinds; and - basic fire detection systems. - 4.57 Applicants must engage with the Council at the earliest possible stage of development ideally pre-application stage to ensure that the design is appropriate.
+Where additional fit-out requirements are identified, the Council may require a higher standard to be provided, for example Category B Fit Out or specific aspects of Category B Fit Out such as floor boxes, partitioning and/or specific IT requirements. - 4.58 The location of the affordable workspace within a development is a particularly important consideration; this must not be an afterthought comprising whatever space is leftover, particularly if such space was located below ground floor.
+Affordable workspace is suitable below ground floor in principle but detailed, proactive consideration must be given about how such space will operate in conjunction with other uses within the development; its suitability for a range of occupiers; and the level of amenity for occupiers, including levels of daylight and sunlight, inclusive design requirements and ceiling heights. - 4.59 Applicants must have regard to any relevant standards, guidance and/or best practice produced by the Council or other relevant bodies such as the British Council of Offices (BCO).
+Applicants must demonstrate that affordable workspace incorporates: - flexible internal arrangements that permit a number of different internal work areas to be accessed from shared spaces; - good standards of internal sound insulation; - access to shared spaces and facilities, such as communal breakout space, meeting rooms, kitchen areas, bike storage and goods lifts; and - external space reserved for loading/unloading. - 4.60 Affordable retail unit(s) may be required in certain circumstances.
 Such units would be let at a rate below the market rate, taking into account the location and the specific retail sector.
 It is expected that an affordable retail unit would usually be a small retail unit, which will help incentivise occupation by small and independent retailers.